waysidemapping/waysidemapping.org/_source/_projects/montana-stream-access-class.md

   - paddle mapping
   - OpenStreetMap tagging
 ---
+## Mapping the best in the west

-Montana is a waterway wonderland, home to thousands of river-miles suitable for float and paddle trips.
-Much of these flow through private lands, but the state has nonetheless ensured public access though a comprehensive [Stream Access Law](https://en.wikipedia.org/wiki/Montana_Stream_Access_Law).
+Montana is a waterway wonderland, home to thousands of river-miles that play host to world-class paddle trips.
+Much of these flow through private lands, but the state has nonetheless ensured public access though a "best in the west" [Stream Access Law](https://en.wikipedia.org/wiki/Montana_Stream_Access_Law).

 But the access law only applies to certain waterways, and has two different classifications, each with different restrictions.
 Some rivers allow overnight camping while others don't.
 It's a bit complicated… maybe OpenStreetMap can help!